Parakramabahu I

-Parākramabāhu I (Sinhala: මහා පරාක්රමබාහු, c.
+Parākramabāhu I (Sinhala: මහාරජ පරාක්රමබාහු (Maharaja Parakramabahu), c.
 1123–1186), or Parakramabahu the Great, was the king of Polonnaruwa from 1153 to 1186.
 He oversaw the expansion and beautification of his capital, constructed extensive irrigation systems, reorganised the country's army, reformed Buddhist practices, encouraged the arts and undertook military campaigns in South India and Burma.
 The adage, "Not even a drop of water that comes from the rain must flow into the ocean without being made useful to man" is one of his most famous utterances."

 In 1140, Parakramabahu following the death of his uncle, Kitti Sri Megha, Prince of Dakkinadesa, ascended the throne of Dakkhinadesa.
 Over the next decade, he strengthened both the region’s infrastructure and its military.
 Following a protracted civil war, he secured power over the entire island around 1153 and remained in this position until his death in 1186.
 During Parākramabāhu I's reign, he launched a punitive campaign against the kings of Burma, aided the Pandyan dynasty against the Chola dynasty in southern India and maintained extensive trade relations with China, Angkor, and countries in the Middle East.
 Within the island, he consecrated religious monuments, built hospitals, social welfare units, canals and large reservoirs, such as the Parakrama Samudra, but also banned the advanced practices and books of Mahayana Buddhism.